 The pro bono work we offer through our community engagement strategy is integral to the values we share as a community law firm.

-Each year we provide more than £100,000 worth of free legal advice in Sussex and Surrey to charities, voluntary agencies and social enterprises.
-We also provide free community care law and employment law training for advice workers, and those involved in managing people in their organisations.
+We provide pro bono legal advice surgeries in Sussex and Surrey to charities, voluntary agencies and social enterprises.
+We also provide free Community Care Law and Employment Law training for advice workers, and those involved in managing people in their organisations.

-Community care law solicitors Cate Searle and Chloe Smith run regular legal clinic sessions at Age UK Brighton & Hove to help people who face complex health and social care challenges.
+Our Community Care Law team run regular legal clinic sessions at Age UK Brighton & Hove to help people who face complex health and social care challenges.
 We advise on care planning and funding, navigating hospital discharge, as well as mental capacity and safeguarding of vulnerable adults.

 “This legal service is a fantastic resource for families.
 Really clear and patient advice from professional lawyers and solicitors.” – Age UK Brighton & Hove